CanyonCasa/tmux-howto/README.md

     [Install]
     WantedBy=multi-user.target

-After defining the service enable it by
+After defining the service update the daemon with

+    sudo systemctl daemon-reload

+Then enable it to run at boot by

     sudo systemctl enable tmux

-Then define the /usr/local/bin/tmuxuser script it calls.
+Define the _/usr/local/bin/tmuxuser_ script that the service calls.

 ### /usr/local/bin/tmuxuser script
     #!/bin/bash